bawo7/NextUse-EcoBot/README.md

  for installation help
 👥 Team

-NextUse — EcoBot was developed as part of a 2026 Capstone Project.
+NextUse — EcoBot was developed as part of a 2026 Capstone Project at Women Techsters Fellowship.

 Data Science & Engineering
 Bawo Ogharandukun,